These Popsicle Stick Ninja Ornaments are a great craft for boys to make for the Christmas Tree.

-We’ve made a ton of easy homemade Christmas ornaments over the years, and these craft stick ninjas are the latest addition to the collection.
+We’ve made a ton of easy homemade Christmas ornaments over the years, and these popsicle stick ninjas are the latest addition to the collection.

-The inspiration for these ninjas came from a two other crafts we’ve made recently.
-These cool Teenage Mutant Ninja Turtles ornaments got me thinking about the whole ninja trend, and the process that we used to make the faces for these adorable Craft Stick Santas made the lightbulb go on for me.
+The inspiration for these popsicle stick ninjas came from a two other crafts we’ve made recently.
+These cool Teenage Mutant Ninja Turtles ornaments got me thinking about the whole ninja trend, and the process that we used to make the faces for these adorable popsicle stick Santas made the lightbulb go on for me.

 To make our Popsicle Stick Ninjas, you’ll need: